 NPPG and the Royal College of Paediatrics and Child Health (RCPCH) strongly recommend that when children require liquid medications, they should receive the RCPCH and NPPG recommended concentration, where one exists.
-There are currently 12 such recommended concentrations detailed below, 11 of which are published in relevant drug monographs of the BNF for Children.
+There are currently 15 such recommended concentrations detailed in Table 1, 14 of which are published in relevant drug monographs of the BNF for Children.
+The recommendation for each medicine is made either in terms of drug salt or drug base, in line with the relevant BNF monograph.

 By standardising the prescribed concentration of these medicines, we will reduce the risk of errors being made in the doses given to children and prevent hospitalisation from accidental under and overdoses.
+When selecting an appropriate product for children, the excipient content should also be considered; further details can be found in the position statement Choosing an oral liquid medicine for children.